Psychotherapy

 My Approach to Practice

-My therapeutic practice is relational, integrative, embodied, process-oriented, and informed by a Catholic framework.
+My therapeutic practice is relational, integrative, embodied, process-oriented, and grounded in a Catholic framework.

 I orient my approach to flow with (not push against) our nature as humans to move toward resolution and flourishing in God’s timing.
 I therefore co-create a safe and deep process to unfold for each unique person.
 I am rooted in the body, I am centered in Christ, and I uphold the primacy of authentic presence in my work.
 I sometimes challenge cultural assumptions creatively and respectfully as a mindful Catholic seeking to approach general wellbeing from a pioneering, trauma-informed, humanizing, and depathologizing stance.